 Toys for Tots in Our Community

-Each year, over 250 children in our community receive toys from Toys for Tots due to the efforts of a small group of volunteers.
+Each year, over 250 children in our community receive toys from Toys for Tots due to the efforts of a dedicated group of volunteers.

 In mid-December, volunteers collect the donation boxes and deliver them to our local Veterans Hall where volunteers sort the toys by age and gender.
-Depending on the quantity of toys donated, the volunteers select one or more toys for each child and place them in bags.
-Parents pick up the toys on a specific day.
+Depending on how many toys are donated, the volunteers select one or more toys for each child and place them in bags.
+Parents and guardians pick up the toys on a specific day.

-Buying a toy and putting it in the Toys for Tots collection box is easy when you compare it to what the Marines and other volunteers do.
+Buying a toy and placing it in a Toys for Tots collection box is easy when you compare it to what the Marines and other volunteers do.
 Let’s fill up Toys for Tots donation boxes and spread the Christmas spirit to children all across the country.

 - Green Gift Giving